 While paused

-• If you intend to practice outside of urgent care for this period you must be enrolled on another recertification programme or contact MCNZ to arrange registration with InPractice.
+- If you intend to practise outside of urgent care for this period you must be enrolled on another recertification programme or contact MCNZ to arrange registration with InPractice.

-• Clinical time that would have otherwise be approved for clinical hours in urgent care may NOT be recorded to satisfy CPD requirements unless previously agreed with the DPD.
+- Clinical time that would have otherwise be approved for clinical hours in urgent care may NOT be recorded to satisfy CPD requirements unless previously agreed with the Director of Professional Development (DPD).

 Returning